garrettwrong/cuTWED/README.rst

 |GitHub release|
 |Open Source Love svg1|

-A linear memory CUDA adaptation of the Time Warp Edit Distance algorithm.
+A linear memory CUDA algorithm for solving Time Warp Edit Distance.

 About
 -----

-This is a novel parallel implementation of the Time Warp Edit Distance.
+This is a novel parallel implementation of Time Warp Edit Distance.
 The original algorithm was described by Marteau in:
 ``Time Warp Edit Distance with Stiffness Adjustment for Time Series Matching (2009)``.
 A variant of the code from that paper is included in